 What is robotic surgery?

 The surgeon still performs the entire surgery.
-However he controls all the miniature instruments and the camera from a surgeon console (master controller) located in the operating room adjacent to the patient.
+However, he controls all the miniature instruments and the camera from a surgeon console (master controller) located in the operating room adjacent to the patient.
 This allows the simultaneous use of multiple instruments by a single, skilled surgeon.
-Compared to traditional laparoscopy, the surgeon has better instrumentation, more precise movements, is able to move instruments in any direction his hands will move, and has optimal visualization.
+Compared to traditional laparoscopy, the surgeon has better instrumentation, more precise movements, and optimal visualization.

-As a results of all these technical advantages, the patient benefits in many ways:
+As a results of these technical advantages, the patient benefits in many ways:

 - Less scar tissue formed from surgery due to more precise control